FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)

 The Family Educational Rights and Privacy Act of 1974 (FERPA, sometimes referred to as the Buckley Amendment), is a federal law regarding the privacy of student records which identifies the obligations of educational institutions, primarily in the areas of release of and access to these records.
 Any educational institution that receives funds under any program administered by the U.S. Secretary of Education is bound by FERPA requirements.
 Institutions that fail to comply with FERPA may have funds administered by the Secretary of Education withheld.
 The FERPA policy is intended to ensure students have the right to inspect and review their education records; the right to amend their education records as appropriate; and the right to control access to their educational records that are maintained by an educational institution.

-Neumont University has adopted the following Education Records Policy to protect the privacy of education records maintained by the institution.
+Neumont College of Computer Science has adopted the following Education Records Policy to protect the privacy of education records maintained by the institution.
 The Education Records Policy will be published annually in the Student Handbook and may be amended from time to time to conform to any changes in the governing law.
-Students will be informed of this policy and any amendments through their Neumont University email account.
-In addition, the policy will reside on the Neumont University website at www.neumont.edu.
+Students will be informed of this policy and any amendments through their Neumont email account.
+In addition, the policy will reside on Neumont's website at www.neumont.edu.

 Student – The word “student” applies to all individuals attending the institution.

-In attendance – Neumont University defines “in attendance” as “students who have attended at least one class at Neumont University.”
+In attendance – Neumont defines “in attendance” as “students who have attended at least one class at Neumont College of Computer Science.”
 Prospective students, applicants, or individuals in ‘Enrolled’ status, are not considered “in attendance,” even if they have registered for classes.

-School official – A “school official” is any person employed by the university in an administrative, supervisory, academic, research or support staff position, or a person employed by or under contract to the university to perform a specific task.
+School official – A “school official” is any person employed by the college in an administrative, supervisory, academic, research or support staff position, or a person employed by or under contract to the college to perform a specific task.

 Legitimate educational interest – A school official is considered to have a “legitimate educational interest” whenever he or she is performing a task that is specified in his or her position, description, or by a contract agreement; performing a task related to a student's education; performing a task related to the discipline of a student; providing a service or benefit relating to the student or student's family (such as health care, counseling, job placement, food services, or financial aid); or disclosing of information in response to a judicial order or legally issued subpoena.

-Education record –“Education records” are defined as records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information that are directly related to a student and are maintained by Neumont University, or by a party acting for the university.
+Education record –“Education records” are defined as records, files, documents, and other materials in handwriting, print, tape, film, electronic, or other media that contain information that are directly related to a student and are maintained by Neumont, or by a party acting for the institution.

 Directory information – a subset of educational records defined by FERPA as “…information contained in an education record of a student which would not generally be considered harmful or an invasion of privacy if disclosed” (1988 final regulations).